 php bin/console lint:xliff translations/messages.de.xlf

-If XLIFF file is valid, command displays success message, otherwise error is printed:
+If the XLIFF file is valid, the command displays a success message, otherwise an error is printed:

 ERROR in translations/messages.de.xlf